DylanCheetah/NeoIT/README.md

    delete the data dir inside the "bin\client" dir and build again
 * you can also add more media files if you prefer

 ***Important Note***: Make sure you only distribute release builds of the game.
 Debug builds are larger due to the embedded debug info.
-You can run the Release Win32 to create a release build of the game in "bin\Release-Win32\client" and "bin\Release-Win32\server".
+You can run the "Release-Win32" task to create a release build of the game in "bin\Release-Win32\client" and "bin\Release-Win32\server".